IRS Forms

 Rates, documentation, and when they change

-- Preferential rates can apply to certain types of income for documented partners, and treaty‑exempt items are excluded from withholding but still reported.
+• Preferential rates can apply to certain types of income for documented non‑corporate partners only, and treaty‑exempt items are excluded from withholding but still reported (a corporate foreign partner’s ECTI is taxed at 21% regardless of its underlying character).
 Keep the right certificates on file, for example Form W‑8 series as appropriate and any Form 8804‑C certifications.

 When Payments And Filings Are Due